mumoshu/kodedeploy/README.md

 Continuous deployment of your application on Kubernetes.
 It is continuous that your every application will be automatically redeployed whenever you create new Kubernetes clusters.

+## Goal

+You don't need to remember anymore about which namespace contains which Kubernetes resources!

+Whenever you (re)create new clusters and namespaces, all you need to do is install AWS CodeDeploy agents as a single-pod Kubernetes deployment, per a Kubernetes namespace.

+CodeDeploy takes care of the rest.

+## How it works

 If you're familiar with AWS, I'd say that it works much like Launch Configuration, for Kubernetes clusters.

 Your launch configuration might have been automatically creating identical EC2 instances for you according to `userdata`.
 KodeDeploy, on the other hand, redeploys every k8s app needed for your k8s cluster.